subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 | Israeli gas fields | Israel | Upstream (gas) | Several major | Suspended |
 | Fujairah Port | UAE | Storage + terminal hub | Major regional hub | Fire reported |

 The Ras Laffan strike warrants particular attention.
 It is not just another industrial facility — it is the centre of Qatar's LNG export system and a pillar of global gas supply.
-QatarEnergy is the world's second-largest LNG exporter after the United States, and its Asian clients represent 82% of its customer base.{% sidenote "sn-qatar-lng" "Reuters / CNBC, 2 March 2026.
-Qatar declared force majeure on LNG shipments following the production halt.
-Two drones launched from Iran struck facilities at Ras Laffan Industrial City and Mesaieed Industrial City." %} Any prolonged outage immediately tightens European and Asian gas markets — and Europe, already more dependent on LNG after reducing Russian pipeline gas imports following 2022, has little room for manoeuvre.
+QatarEnergy is the world's second-largest LNG exporter after the United States, and its Asian clients represent 82% of its customer base.[13](#fn:sn-qatar-lng) Any prolonged outage immediately tightens European and Asian gas markets — and Europe, already more dependent on LNG after reducing Russian pipeline gas imports following 2022, has little room for manoeuvre.

 ### The Price Response